Al-Shorta Stadium: Opening

-The stadium was opened on 8 November 2025 for a friendly match between Al-Shorta's reserve team and Al-Hudood.
+The stadium was opened on 8 November 2025 for a 30-minute friendly match between Al-Shorta's reserve team and Al-Hudood.
 The stadium's opening was attended by the Minister of Interior, Abdul-Amir Al-Shammari, and the Minister of Youth and Sports, Ahmed Al-Mubarqa, and the pre-game ceremony featured performances from a number of Iraqi artists.
 The match was broadcast live by Al-Iraqiya Sports and ended in a goalless draw.
+The first competitive match held at the stadium was an Iraq Stars League match between Al-Shorta and Zakho on 4 January 2026, which Al-Shorta won 1–0 with an own goal from Zakho defender Gaby Kiki.

 Architecture and facilities

 The stadium has a seating capacity of 10,089 spectators.
-The main stand is fully roofed and seats 2,589 people, consisting of seventeen rows of seats that rise three metres above the ground.
+The main stand is fully roofed and seats 2,589 people, consisting of seventeen rows of seats that rise several metres above the ground.
 The main stand is accompanied by a three-story building which houses a VIP box and lounges overlooking the playing field, as well as dressing rooms, rooms for match officials and a press room.
 The remaining stands are all connected to each other, with a large electronic screen being situated behind one of the goals.
 The pitch is 105 by 68 metres (115 by 74 yd) in size and the total grass area is 110 by 72 metres (120 by 79 yd).

 Dutch company Redexim provided the grass turf for the stadium, which is the same type of grass used by stadiums in Qatar for the 2022 FIFA World Cup.
 Meanwhile, the training ground uses an artificial surface provided by Dutch company Edel Grass, which is qualified as a FIFA Preferred Producer for football turf.